 The first movement, Allegro moderato, conjures images of wild, windy moors.
-It is a dark, untamed landscape but rendered as "traditional" classical music.
+It is a dark, untamed landscape, which I render as "traditional" classical music.

 The musical language is minimalist, comprised of repeating cycles of broken chords in the piano accompaniment.
 They reiterate a precise pattern of legato sixteenth notes from which the agitato cello melody emerges.
 A dialogue later develops between cellist and pianist, a playful call-and-response that heralds the closing of the movement.